top of page

 Question: What's up with the $200 damage deposit?

 Answer: The $200 deposit will be FULLY refunded once the event is over and everything is back where it belongs in the condition it started in.
+It has been very, VERY rare that we've had to keep somebody's damage deposit.

 Question: What is my damage deposit for?
 What does it cover?